KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 **App Service** capability of **VNET** peering was not sufficient enough for me to fulfill these requirements back then.

-App Service Environment (aka **ASE**): back in spring/summer 2017 instance deployment times here in West Europe were in the range ~4-6h and the monthly cost were beyond reasonable justification - [my approach is described here](https://github.com/KaiWalter/ARM-FunctionApp-in-ILBASE-SelfSignedCert).
+App Service Environment (aka **ASE**): back in spring/summer 2017 instance deployment times here in West Europe were in the range between 4 and 6h & the monthly cost were beyond reasonable justification - [my approach is described here](https://github.com/KaiWalter/ARM-FunctionApp-in-ILBASE-SelfSignedCert).
 Additionally ASE spinned up a some VMs / resources which would not be properly untilized in a Functions only scenario.
 Maybe meanwhile it has improved with v2 - I did not check.

 But we already had **Service Fabric** running inside the virtual network -  hosting stateful services and the stateless services we could not easily bridge to back-end resources over API Management.
 So why not just squeeze Azure Functions somehow into Service Fabric?

 ## Motivation

-Bits and pieces, I figured out along the journey, I already put in several Q&A style articles on Stackoverflow.
+Bits and pieces, I figured out along the journey, I already put in several Q&A style articles on Stack Overflow.
 However I wanted to piece it together into a more comprehensive story to give people out there a chance to follow along and may be adapt a few things for themselves.

 ## WebHost v1 as Service Fabric application